dodekatos/YTDownloader/README.md

 - (Manual) You can alternatively add the extension by downloading the [Latest GitHub Release](https://github.com/dodekatos/YTDownloader/releases/latest) and manually installing the extension: Head to the Firefox Extensions Manager page, click the Gear icon, and click <b>Install Add-on</b> from File.

 I'd recommend using the Firefox Add-on Store as it has automatic updates.

-I'll add more source code once I've figured out a good sustainable workflow for doing so for each release.

 ## Requirements
 - Firefox 112.0 or newer (April 2023+)
 - Windows 10/11 (64-bit only)
-- Administrator is not required, though will be if you add a Windows Defender exception for the Native Client
+- Administrator is not required.
+You can optionally add a Windows Defender exception for the Native Client if your antivirus has issues with it.

 ## Support
 This is essentially just a personal project that I'm sharing among some friends.